 This is to certify that the foregoing is a true and correct copy of the action taken by the Prince George's County Planning Board of The Maryland-National Capital Park and Planning Commission on the motion of Commissioner Washington, seconded by Commissioner Geraldo, with Commissioners Washington, Geraldo, Bailey, Doerner, and Shapiro voting in favor of the motion at its regular meeting held on Thursday, May 12, 2022, in Upper Marlboro, Maryland.

-Adopted by the Prince George's County Planning Board this 19th day of May 2022.
+Adopted by the Prince George's County Planning Board this 19th day of May 2022, and corrected administratively on June 1, 2022.

 Peter A. Shapiro Chairman